Story

 “We have no choice, Your Highness.”
 Carli’s unwavering report said it all.
 “The device must be retrieved and analyzed by a neutral party in order to determine what went wrong.”

 “I was beginning to suspect as much.”
 Empress Cleopari Tutenso’s expression concurred with the report to a full and unquestionable extent.
-“Consequently, I will be assigning this job to the understudies of both you and your belated husband, or in terms of speaking based on the official record as this does open up the possibility of locating them in a place that could easily be one which is not of this world.”
+“Consequently, I will be assigning this job to the understudies of both you and your belated husband, or in terms of speaking based on the official record.”

-Within an hour of the meeting, the response team – led by Capt.
+Within five hours of the meeting, a response team from the 105th Tail Force – led by Capt.
 Nefersila Rogers “Neffie” Takumis and supervised by Gen. Sandra Jasmine Mettaton – were in position at the site of the initial incidence.
 Deputy knights Julia Sanderson and Nathan Daniels were positioned on standby to ascribe scene backup and recon as the first details of the incident came through Nefersila’s receiver.

 “He was ultimately removed from the Sigmatech organization as a whole,” Emily stated in response to the matter, “although we still don’t have enough evidence to support a direct implication.”